jrpotter/notebook/notes/logic/classical.md

 %%ANKI
 Basic
 What is a 2dnf-formula?
-Back: A dnf-formula in which each disjunct has 2 conjuncts.
+Back: A dnf-formula in which each clause has 2 conjuncts.
 Reference: Michael Sipser, _Introduction to the Theory of Computation_, Third edition, international edition (Cengage Learning, 2013).
 <!--ID: 1766706549934-->
 END%%